 LAWYERS WHO CAN HELP YOU RESTORE YOUR LICENSE

-The attorneys at The Law Offices of Joseph D. Bernard, P.C. understand the importance of your ability to drive.
+The attorneys at the Bernard Defense Team understand the importance of your ability to drive.
 Whether you drive for work, or need to take care of your family, we can assist you in obtaining a hardship license.
 Our firm has extensive experience presenting cases before the Registry of Motor Vehicles and the Board of Appeal, and we know how to put you in the best position to obtain your license.